-Choose your life partner wisely.
-This is something that you could have heard in your growing up years.
-You were told that having the right partner would be the key to all your happiness.
-But chances are you were never told how to choose a life partner or what qualities to look for in a life partner.
+‘Choose your life partner wisely.’
+This is something that you have probably heard in your growing up years.
+Along with that, you were probably also told that having the right partner would be the key to all your happiness.
+That it was the answer to having a fulfilled existence.
+That with the perfect person, your puzzle is complete.
+But with all that advice, chances are you were never actually told how to choose a life partner or what qualities to look for in a life partner.

 Choosing a life partner who is compatible with you emotionally, intellectually and physically is not all that hard if you know how to look for what you want.